Create journey maps that drive sustainable customer-centric change.

 The way to keep a customer journey up to date is by making sure that someone has the responsibility and ownership to do so, but that's not enough.

-You also need to use professional tools that make this easy.
+You also need to use professional journey mapping tools that make this easy.
 Otherwise, it won't happen.

 When the process of updating your map is cumbersome and you have to spend most of your time moving (virtual) sticky notes around, the chances of keeping this up over a long period are pretty slim at best.

 In order to keep your journey map up to date, use a professional tool that makes this task easy and allows you to focus on what's really important.
 I've reviewed tools like Custellence and found that it’s one of the best available these days.

 So, how will you turn your customer journey map into a garden?